cs3157-borowski/guides/ssh.md

-# SSHing into ap
+# SSHing into bb

-Are you tired of entering your password to log into ap?
+Are you tired of entering your password to log into bb?
 If so, you’ll want to set up your SSH keys so that you can authenticate without a password.
 This is highly recommended.

 First, if you haven’t already, generate an Ed25519 key pair on your local machine and add it to your ssh-agent following this [excellent guide by GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 And while you’re at it, [add your key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 This is necessary for authenticating with GitHub since it no longer supports authenticating over HTTPS.

-Now that you have a public key, you can pass it to ap to authenticate logins from your local machine.
+Now that you have a public key, you can pass it to bb to authenticate logins from your local machine.
 Assuming that you named your Ed25519 key pair `id_ed25519` (the default), run the following command:

 ```
-[local-computer]$ ssh-copy-id <UNI>@ap.cs.columbia.edu
+[local-computer]$ ssh-copy-id <UNI>@bb.cs.columbia.edu
 ```

-At this point, you’ll be able to SSH into ap without being prompted for your password.
+At this point, you’ll be able to SSH into bb without being prompted for your password.

-If you’re interested in GitHub SSH authentication, you’ll want to forward your host’s SSH credentials to ap.
+If you’re interested in GitHub SSH authentication, you’ll want to forward your host’s SSH credentials to bb.
 This enables you to authenticate with GitHub without entering your password or copying your private key.

 First, let’s create our SSH `config` file if we haven’t already: